tn-aixpa/redit/docs/usage.md

 # Redit

-The Tint tool is packaged as a container.
+The tool is packaged as a container.
 In order to install it, see the following instructions

 ## Installation